Progress MS-19: Launch

 On 3 February 2021, the State Commission for Testing of the Piloted Space Systems, chaired by Roskosmos head Dmitry Rogozin, approved the latest ISS schedule for 2021 and the first quarter of 2022.

-A Soyuz-2.1a will launch Progress MS-19 to the International Space Station from Baikonur Site 31 on 16 February 2022 on a fast-track trajectory.
-Around 3 hours 20 minutes after the launch, Progress MS-19 will automatically dock to the zenith (space-facing) port of the MIM2 Poisk module and continue its mission for 368 days, supporting Expedition 66 and Expedition 67 missions aboard the ISS.
+A Soyuz-2.1a launched Progress MS-19 to the International Space Station from Baikonur Site 31 on 16 February 2022 on a fast-track trajectory.
+Around 3 hours 20 minutes after the launch, Progress MS-19 automatically docked to the zenith (space-facing) port of the MIM2 Poisk module and continued its mission for 368 days, supporting Expedition 66 and Expedition 67 missions aboard the ISS.

 Cargo

 The Progress MS-19 spacecraft is loaded with 2,523 kg of cargo, with 1,632 kg of this being dry cargo.